skalenetwork/documentation/validators/skale-node.md

 Bounty collector for getting rewards for validator node

 The following containers will be created dynamically.
-The containers will be created when the registered node is assigned randomly to a SKALE Chain in the network by SKALE Manager.
+These containers will be created when the registered node is assigned randomly to a SKALE Chain in the network by SKALE Manager.

 **IMA**